Simon-W-M/waiting_list_demographics_explorer/README.md

-# {PROJECT NAME}
+# Waiting List Demographics Explorer
-## NHS England South West Intelligence and Insights
+## NHS England Elective Recovery Insights Cell

 ### About the Project

 {ADD EXPERIMENTAL STATUS BADGE IF PROJECT IS IN DEVELOPMENT}
 [![status: experimental](https://github.com/GIScience/badges/raw/master/status/experimental.svg)](https://github.com/GIScience/badges#experimental)

-This repository holds code for the {PROJECT NAME} {SHORT DESCRIPTION}
+This repository holds code for the Waiting List Explorer Tool

 _**Note:** Only public or fake data are shared in this repository._

 ### Project Stucture

-- The main code is found in the root of the repository (see Usage below for more information)
-- The accompanying [report](./reports/report.pdf) is also available in the `reports` folder
-- More information about the code usage can be found in the [model card](./model_card.md)
-- {OTHER REPO STRUCTURE}
+Code is split into two sections.

+One is a pipeline to injest and process the Waiting list minimum dataset (WLMSDS) from UDAL and perform pre processing.

+This processed data is then fed into a shiny tool for visualisation.

 ### Built With